Hamari Traoré

-Hamari Traoré (born 27 January 1992) is a Malian professional footballer who plays as a right-back for Ligue 1 club Paris FC, and captains the Mali national team.
+Hamari Traoré (born 27 January 1992) is a Malian professional footballer who plays as a right-back for Ligue 1 club Paris FC and captains the Mali national team.

 Club career

-Traore joined Lierse in 2013 from Paris FC.
+Traoré joined Lierse in 2013 from Paris FC.
 He made his Belgian Pro League debut on 30 October 2013 against Sporting Lokeren.
 He played the full game, which ended in a 1–0 away defeat.